 Voluntary export curbs are similar to quotas.
 In this case, the partner countries agree to limit the number of exports.
 While the quota is imposed by the importing country, VER is set by the exporting country.

 For example, in 1981, the United States and Japan adopted this agreement.
-Japan agreed to limit exports of 1.68 million cars to the US per year.
+Japan agreed to limit its annual exports of 1.68 million cars to the US.

 But, ironically, such restrictions make Japanese exporters more profitable.
 They can raise prices because the quantity of supply is more limited.
 Another consequence was that Japanese companies began assembling cars in the US and forging partnerships with American automakers.